-If your parent or other loved one has been diagnosed with dementia, you may be considering caring for them at home.
+If your parent or other loved one has been diagnosed with dementia (or if they are unable to care for themselves any longer), you may be considering caring for them in your home.
 This isn't an easy decision.

-There are a lot of factors to consider, including the relationship you have with your loved one, the level of care you feel you can give him or her, the environment in which your loved one would live, your schedule and availability, whether or not you can get help and support from others, and what day-to-day life caring for someone with dementia looks like.
+There are a lot of factors to consider, including the relationship you have with your loved one, the level of care you feel you can give him or her, the environment in which your loved one would live, your schedule and availability, whether or not you can get help and support from others, and what day-to-day life as a caregiver looks like.